Surface-like boundaries of hyperbolic groups: Introduction

 In this paper we continue our study of boundaries of one-ended hyperbolic groups that act geometrically on a CAT(0) cube complex with surface subgroup hyperplane stabilizers, and show the following classification under an additional assumption of `simple' intersections of hyperplanes.

 \begin{theorem} Let $G$ be a one-ended hyperbolic group that acts geometrically on a CAT(0) cube complex with surface subgroup hyperplane stabilizers.
-If all hyperplane stabilizers intersect in finite of virtually $\ZZ$ subgroups then $\partial G$ is homeomorphic to $\Stwo$, the Pontryagin sphere or the Pontryagin surface $\Pi(2)$. \end{theorem}
+If all hyperplane stabilizers intersect in finite \editA{or} virtually $\ZZ$ subgroups then $\partial G$ is homeomorphic to $\Stwo$, the Pontryagin sphere or the Pontryagin surface $\Pi(2)$. \end{theorem}

-Recall that the Pontryagin sphere can be obtained by taking the standard Sierpi\'{n}ski carpet and gluing together the opposite sides of each square.
+Recall that the Pontryagin sphere can be obtained by taking the standard Sierpi\'{n}ski carpet and gluing together the opposite sides of each square as one glues a torus from a square.
 The surface $\Pi(2)$ is obtained in a similar way, by gluing the boundary of each square in the same way one glues a Klein bottle from a square.

+\editA{ Let $G$ be a hyperbolic group. we say that $G$ has \emph{enough codimension-1 quasiconvex surface subgroups} if for every two points in $\partial G$ there exists a quasiconvex surface subgroup $H\le G$ such that $\partial H \subset \partial G$ separates the two points.
+By results of Sageev \cite{sageev1995ends} and Bergeron-Wise \cite{bergeron2012boundary}, $G$ has enough codimension-1 quasiconvex surface subgroups if and only if $G$ acts geometrically on a CAT(0) cube complex with surface hyperplane stabilizers.
+Hence, the assumption in Theorem \ref{main thm} can be changed to ``let $G$ be a one-ended hyperbolic group with enough codimension-1 quasiconvex surface subgroups with trivial or cyclic intersections''.}

+\editA{ Examples of such groups include right-angled Coxeter groups $\RACG(L)$ where $L$ is the 1-skeleton of a triangulation of a closed surface without induced 4-cycles. $\RACG(L)$ acts on the associated Davis complex.
+The hyperplane stabilizers are isomorphic to $\RACG(\Star(v,L))$ for some vertex $v\in L$, where $\Star(v,L)$ is the star of the vertex of $v$ in $L$.
+Since the link $\Link(v,L)$ is a cycle graph, $\RACG(\Star(v,L))$ is virtually a surface group.
+The intersection of two hyperplane stabilizers is isomorphic to the $\RACG(\Star(v,L) \cap \Star(w,L))$ which is finite or virtually cyclic.
+However, the boundary of such groups is already known to be isomorphic to one of the spaces above by \cite{swiatkowski2013treesofmflds}. }

 The idea of the proof is to use the $\Sone$ boundaries of the hyperplanes to form a sequence of graphs that approximates $\partial G$.
 The way these graphs partition the boundary into components endows them with additional data that describes how to embed them in closed surfaces.
 The corresponding sequence of graphs in surfaces forms an inverse system whose inverse limit is homeomorphic to $\partial G$.
 Such inverse limits are known as \emph{trees of manifolds} (or as \emph{Jakobsche spaces}) and can be determined uniquely by the types of surfaces that appear in the sequence.
 These spaces were studied extensively, also in relation to boundaries of hyperbolic groups, in \cite{jakobsche1980bing,ancel1985construction,jakobsche1991homogeneous,stallings1995extension,zawislak2010trees,swiatkowski2013treesofmflds,swiatkowski2013treesofcompacta,swikatkowski2019reflection}.
 We will use a characterization due to Świątkowski \cite{swiatkowski2013treesofcompacta}.
 While the idea of the proof is straightforward, the proof is quite involved, as various topological anomalies need to be understood and addressed.